AI-Inference-Org/.github/profile/README.md

 You can follow this docker.yml file for deploying on spheron:-[docker.yml file for deploying on Spheron](https://github.com/AI-Inference-Org/Chat_Model/blob/main/docker-compose.yml).

+If you need a gpu for deploying LLMS you can use this script:-[docker.yml file for deploying on Spheron](https://github.com/AI-Inference-Org/Chat_Model/blob/main/text.txt)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.